PereViader/Game-Developer-Blog/_posts/2021-04-04-Clean data driven systems and content.markdown

 - There is an empty interface for the data classes
 - There is a data class for each movement strategy
 - There is an interface for the system movement behaviour
-- There is a moment class for each movement strategy
+- There is a class for each movement strategy
 - Each movement strategy has access to the corresponding data
 - There is a class that implements the system
 - When the system is requested to Move the concrete strategy is selected and used